 The pathology of blast injuries can be categorized into three mechanisms of injury 1:

-- primary blast injuries: usually suffered by those in close proximity to the blast (~ tens of metres).
+- primary blast injuries: usually suffered by those in close proximity to the blast (~ tens of meters).
 Injuries are caused by barotrauma from the increased air pressure and rarefaction of the atmosphere following the explosion.
 Common injuries include:

 - ruptured tympanic membrane